My Favorite Puzzles

 A Harder Fake Coin Problem

-This is the same problem as above except this time, you have to say what all of your weighings will be before you actually do them.
+This is the same problem as above, except this time you have to say what all of your weighings will be before you actually do them.

 More Difficult Problem: 12 Coins.

 There are 12 coins.
 One of them is fake; it is either lighter or heavier than normal coins.
-Find the fake coin and tell whether it is lighter or heavier by using the balance in the minimum number of steps.
+Find the fake coin and say whether it is lighter or heavier by using the balance in the minimum number of steps.

 Solution to the 12 Coins problem.